Inspector Rex: Rex's partners

 Alex Brandtner replaces Moser as team leader.
 Following Moser's death, Rex has become depressed and refuses to eat, wanting to stay near Moser's house all the time.
 However, Brandtner succeeds in helping Rex out of his depression.
-Brandtner had lost his former dog, Arko, in an explosion and does not want to work with dogs again, until he meets Rex.
+Brandtner had lost his former dog, Arko, in an explosion and does not want to work with dogs again until he meets Rex.
 The explosion has also robbed him of his hearing in his right ear, a fact he confides only to Rex.
 Brandtner moves into the house that Moser and Rex used to share, apparently because Rex does not want to leave.

-Brandtner is portrayed as very attractive to women, and performs various physical stunts throughout the series, such as diving over car bonnets, engaging in fast-paced chases on foot and dives.
-On his first appearance in the show, he dives into the Danube Canal to retrieve a vital piece of evidence, and later in his debut episode he parachutes from a light aircraft, along with Rex, in order to apprehend a suspect.
+Brandtner is portrayed as very attractive to women and performs various physical stunts throughout the series, such as diving over car bonnets, engaging in fast-paced chases on foot, and dives.
+On his first appearance in the show, he dives into the Danube to retrieve a vital piece of evidence, and later in his debut episode he parachutes from a light aircraft, along with Rex, in order to apprehend a suspect.
 His living room is filled with boxing and fitness gear.

 He had once gone undercover in a prison and also as a drunken homeless man.
 He also seems to have an uncanny instinct for sensing if a suspect is guilty or innocent, even without evidence.

 During the time Burkhard was on the show, the international ratings for the series increased.
-Unlike Moretti, Burkhard's looks were not exploited by the producers of the show and he did not make nude appearances.
-The most skin that Burkhard showed was in an episode where a bank burglar forced Brandtner to strip to prove that he was unarmed, before parading him through the street in only his underwear.
+Unlike Moretti, Burkhard's looks were not exploited by the producers of the show, and he did not make nude appearances.
+The most skin that Burkhard showed was in an episode where a bank burglar forced Brandtner to strip to prove that he was unarmed before parading him through the street in only his underwear.